bunnyohare/Mah_Ellen_MovieReviewer_Capstone/server/README.md

   - Change `<MONGO_DATABASE_INFO_URL>` to the location of your database in the format: `<DATABASE_DEPLOYMENT>.<STRING>.mongodb.net`.
   - If you deploy on https://MongoDB.com this info should be available via the `Connect` button.
 Please do not use their boiler-plate driver connection as adding the `?retryWrites=true&w=majority&appName=` url parameters will cause issues with mongoose.

-- Run `nodemon start` to start the server.
+- Run `npm start` to start the server.

 ## Notes